Sample roll-out

 The Yeet Dice build is expected to sit in the 1 percent cluster based on the industry standard, the brand's positioning as a newer Stake-family-style operator, and our cycle observations on payout averages within the statistical noise consistent with 1 percent.
 We caveat: this is "consistent with" not "verified at".

-For the cross-brand Dice context and verified rankings, see the full list of brands we audit and the cluster bridges in our broader reading list.
+For the cross-brand Dice context and verified rankings, see that page and the cluster bridges in our broader reading list.

 How Yeet Dice compares to other Yeet originals